louisarts/AIdentify_repo/README.md

   </div>
 </div>

-We use opencv to control the computer's webcam.
-We use a HaarCascade classifier to detect all the faces on each of the frames opencv is processing.
-Then, the face pixels are send via post query to the an FastAPI service for the chosen model.
-The API returns the prediction of the model as a list of probabilities.
+The program uses opencv to get the input from th computer's webcam.
+On each of the frames opencv is processing, we use a HaarCascade classifier to detect all the faces.
+Once the faces are detected, the pixels are send via post query to the FastAPI service for the chosen model.
+The API service predicts uses the model that is serving to predict what is the emotion that the face is showing and returns the prediction of the model as a list of probabilities.
 The emotion with a higher probability is then outputed on each of the frames as a label.
 Flask is used to outut the processed frames with the detected faces with the emotion labels as a video stream.

 https://user-images.githubusercontent.com/45735538/208239343-1951fdba-d54b-4233-a447-8bae20566e62.mov